 The galaxy far, far away is closer than you think, and we are highlighting new Star Wars filming locations that are out of this world.
-Read on to see how you can pair them with unique Ker & Downey experiences in Europe.
+Read on to see how you can combine them with unique Ker & Downey experiences in Europe.

 In the 7th century on Skellig Michael, monks lived and prayed in stone beehive huts.
-At the top of the steps of this steep island, amidst these huts and actual stone ruins, Rey and Luke Skywalker first meet at the conclusion of Star Wars Episode VII: The Force Awakens.
+At the top of the steps of this steep island, amid these huts and actual stone ruins, Rey and Luke Skywalker first meet at the conclusion of Star Wars Episode VII: The Force Awakens.

 While landing on this fragile and beautiful UNESCO World Heritage Site is possible by very special arrangement, you can’t miss exploring all of the Skellig islands by private boat.
 Your marine cruise with an expert Ker & Downey guide will reveal the second largest colony of gannets in the world.
 Additionally, you may see families of puffins, the quirky avian inspiration for some of the newest Star Wars creatures: porgs.

 Photo: Jonathan Olley ©2017 Lucasfilm Ltd. All Rights Reserved.

 More New Star Wars Locations to See in Ireland

 In addition to the Skellig Islands, Malin Head, the northernmost point of Ireland, is a lunar-like headland that certainly looks alien.
 You can see its windswept landscape and ancient archaeological remains in Star Wars Episode VIII: The Last Jedi.
 For the most immersive experience, take a short (but steep) bike ride along the coast.
 Indeed, a guided hike over the dramatic coastal cliffs reveals an almost 360-degree view of the Atlantic.

 If you crave a little woodland privacy, stay in an exclusive-use cottage in magical Puzzlewood.
 You may recognize it as the location of Kylo Ren’s snowy confrontation with Finn and Rey in The Force Awakens.
 Since it is also the inspiration for JRR Tolkein’s forests of Middle Earth, you’ll satisfy two fandoms in one place.